leigh-jewell/cmx-anonymiser/README.md

 | salt        | Random string to avoid hash collisions            |

 ## Running a test
-Even without changing the config.ini you can test out the code.
-The config file is pointing to a Cisco CMX server in a sandbox and as long as this server is reachable the test should run.
+Even without changing the config.ini you can test out the code as the default config file is pointing to a Cisco CMX server in a DevNet sandbox and as long as this server is reachable the test should run.
 > python cmx-anonymiser.py